barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 the password, but for that to happen, I'd have to lose:

 - Both of my home computers, in London
-- A VPS, on a physical server in London
+- A VPS, on a physical server in Nuremberg
 - A dedicated server, in France somewhere

 That seems pretty unlikely.
 Even if it does happen, any event (or